Certified Lean Kanban Foundation (KMP1)

 The Kanban method focuses on making incremental, iterative changes that evolve business processes into more efficient and manageable work streams while avoiding the risks associated with complex change programmes.

-This interactive 2-day workshop, accredited by the Lean-Kanban University, provides a thorough grounding in the principles and practices of Kanban.
+This interactive 2-day workshop, accredited by the Kanban University, provides a thorough grounding in the principles and practices of Kanban.

 Our trainer Helen Meek, is an experienced Kanban & Agile Coach and Trainer with a passion for helping people, teams and organisations succeed and meet their full potential.
 With a strong history of delivering software utilising multiple software methods she brings a vast amount of experience to organisations she works with and the training she provides.